 Domestic flights in South Africa are fairly cheap, and we recommend considering taking advantage of at least one or two of them during your 2 weeks in South Africa, especially when flying to and from Kruger National Park (Nelspruit is the airport right next to the park, Johannesburg is within a day’s drive from Kruger).

-South African Airlines is South Africa’s best-known airline, but budget options like Mango, SA Airlink, and Kulula are also popular.
+South African Airlines is South Africa’s best-known airline, but budget options like SA Airlink and FlySafair are also popular.

-We flew with both South African Airlines and Mango during our time in the country and had no complaints about either.
+During our trip to South Africa, we flew with both South African Airlines and an airline called Mango that has since gone out of business, and had no complaints about either.

 Safety in South Africa